http://www.miami.edu/engineering

 Study Abroad Programs

-The College of Engineering encourages its students to take advantage of one of the University of Miami’s numerous study abroad options in Latin America, Europe, Asia, Australia and the Middle East, especially through partners in the Global Engineering Education Exchange (GE3).
+The College of Engineering encourages its students to take advantage of one of the University of Miami’s numerous study abroad options in Latin America, Europe, Asia, Australia and the Middle East.
 Of particular interest to Engineering students are the following: internships (unpaid and paid) in Spain, England, France, Argentina, Colombia, Chile, and Australia in which professional work experience is carried out abroad; course work at Engineering schools abroad for a semester or an academic year; summer programs in intensive Language instruction, Humanities and Social Sciences abroad.
 The cost of attending these programs is equivalent to University of Miami tuition and fees.
 Almost all University of Miami financial aid is granted.
 With prior approval and detailed curriculum advice, courses taken abroad will apply towards graduation.

 The Management of Technology Supplemental Program